homayoun-afshari/nesy/README.md

 </p>

 <p align="justify">
  Now, here's where the party starts: the final output loops back into the context generator, acting like a mid-game coach dishing out <i>feedback</i>.
 This means the system can spot its own fumbles and <i>fix</i> them on the fly; sort of inspired by Reinforcement Learning (RL).
-Plus, the rule generator itself gets in on the feedback action, tweaking its own rules if things go off the rails.
+Plus, the rule generator itself can also get in on the feedback action, tweaking its own rules if things go off the rails.
 This setup targets the trifecta I mentioned earlier: it's flexible (adapts to different tasks), explainable (rules are in clear symbolic language, not mathematical tensor nightmares), and formal (rules are machine-verifiable, no human babysitting required).
 </p>

 ## Functional Solution

 <p align="justify">
- Alright, let's get down to the nuts and bolts of how this idea comes to life.
+ Let's now get down to the nuts and bolts of how this idea comes to life.
 Depending on the functional designs <i>you pick</i> for each module described, there are many ways to pull this off.
 For my thesis, given the time and resources I had, I went for the simplest setup I could find.
 As shown in the figure below, I used a prompt engineer to carve prompts and act as the context generator.
 Then, I used a Vision Language Model (VLM) to take those prompts and churn out symbolic rules in FOL.
 For the visual processor, I leaned on a straightforward Convolutional Neural Network (CNN) and used its output embeddings as the visual symbols.
 Finally, a Dynamic Logic Tensor Network (D-LTN) stepped up as the rule verifier to deliver the final output.
 </p>

 <p align="center">